webpundits/usardp/README.md

 - "[My favorite RDP provider](https://www.trustpilot.com/reviews/6798baa9615aa14b4ee3b822) — NGL, I've been through some bad providers before, but these guys stand out.
 The 1gbps speed is legit, and their support team actually cares.
 One time, I had a setup issue, and they resolved it in minutes.
 What we experienced is real reliability.
 Great job!" – Bernard Baldwin

 - "[Smooth and hassle-free](https://www.trustpilot.com/reviews/6795331893e1bcf5515d1bd8) — When I started with RDP, I thought it'd be complicated.
 But here's the thing: their setup guide was simple, and their support team was always available to help.
 Looking back now, I've never had a single downtime, and their pricing is super fair.
 Not gonna lie, it's the smoothest RDP experience I've ever had.
 To sum it up, I'd recommend them to anyone" – Robin Hartley

 ***

+## 6. Common Features

+- 1Gbps unlimited bandwidth network speed, perfect for streaming and gaming.
+- SSD storage fully dedicated for user data (OS on a separate drive).
+- 99.9% uptime guarantee with free DDoS protection.
+- Free 48 hours money-back guarantee.
+- Multiple payment methods: credit/debit cards, PayPal, crypto (Bitcoin, Ethereum, USDT, etc.), and Indian payment methods (UPI, net banking).
+- Quick setup within 12 hours.
+- 24×7 live chat and technical support.
+- Full privacy with optional full Admin Access for complete control.
+- Choice of Windows Server versions (2019, 2022, or request others).

+## 7. Frequently Asked Questions (FAQ)

+### 1. What is an RDP VPS?

+A. An RDP VPS (Remote Desktop Protocol Virtual Private Server) is a hosting solution that allows you to access a virtual Windows desktop from anywhere.
+It works like a remote PC and is ideal for running applications, managing files, browsing, or handling business operations securely.
+For more technical details, you can refer to [Microsoft's official documentation on Remote Desktop Services](https://learn.microsoft.com/en-us/windows-server/remote/remote-desktop-services/welcome-to-rds).

+### 2. Is admin access included in RDP VPS?

+A. Yes, many RDP VPS packages include admin RDP or RDP with full admin access, allowing you to install software, manage users, and customize the server fully.
+Always confirm with your provider before purchase.
+To understand more about user permissions, check out this [Guide on allowing remote access](https://learn.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-allow-access).

+### 3. What are the main benefits of using RDP VPS for business?

+A. Businesses use RDP hosting for:

+- Remote work and collaboration
+- Secure data access from any location
+- Running Windows applications without a physical PC
+- Cost-effective remote desktop hosting compared to in-house servers

+Our [Secure RDP for Business](https://webpundits.in/secure-rdp-for-business-corporate/) plans highlight the scalability and security benefits for enterprises.

+### 4. Where can I purchase the best RDP VPS?

+A. If the question is, “Where can I buy RDP?” or “Where to buy RDP VPS online?”, the answer is to always go with trusted providers.
+[WebPundits](https://webpundits.in) is one of the best RDP sites, offering USA RDP, Windows RDP, and admin RDP with reliable performance, affordable pricing, and secure payment options.

+### 5. Is there a difference between RDP and VPS hosting?
+A. Yes.
+RDP vs. VPS is a common question.
+VPS is a virtual private server where you manage everything, while RDP gives you a ready-to-use Windows desktop environment.
+With WebPundits RDP hosting, you get the benefits of VPS power combined with the simplicity of a Windows desktop.

+***

 For specialized OS versions or other specifications, contact support as customization options are available.

 Prohibited activities include:
 Hacking, VPN running, streaming/encoding, iMacros, email spam, carding, crypto mining, bots, illegal activities.

+***